 Bugs may also appear (and thus leak sensitive information) on pages not protected by a user login.
 An example would be the password reset page: misconfigured email settings may expose sensitive information when Firefly III reports the issue through an error page.

 By default Firefly III outputs its logs to

 stdout and to a file in

 /storage/logs.
-That means that users who have access to these files or access to the Docker engine can trace the log files and extract personal information from them.
+That means that users who have permission to read these files or permission to the Docker engine can trace the log files and extract personal information from them.
 You can set the

 error to prevent the logging of most information or to

 emergency to prevent the logging of any information.
 When using Docker, keep in mind that Apache2 will keep logging each http request.